 Keep watch; when the body is asleep nature takes control of us, and what is done is not done by our will but by force, by the impulse of nature.
 When deep listlessness takes possession of the soul, for example, faint-heartedness or melancholy, the enemy overpowers it and makes it do what it does not will.
 The force of nature, the enemy of the soul, is in control.

 When the Lord commanded us to be vigilant, he meant vigilance in both parts of man: in the body, against the tendency to sleep; in the soul, against lethargy and timidity.
 As Scripture says: Wake up, you just, and I have risen, and am still with you; and again, Do not lose heart.
-Therefore, having this ministry, we do not lose heart.
+Therefore, having this ministry, we do not lose heart [2 Cor 4:1].

 For more great resources for the Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY.

-St. Ephrem (also rendered Ephraem), a deacon, wrote in the early 4th century in the Syriac-Aramaic language, a dialect of the same language spoken by the Lord Jesus.
-This excerpt from his commentary on the Diatessaron (Cap.
-18, 15-17: SC 121, 325-328) is used in the Roman Office of Readings for Thursday in the first week of Advent with the accompanying biblical reading taken from Isaiah 16-17.
+This post commanding us to keep watch and be vigilant for Christ’s coming is an excerpt from St. Ephrem’s commentary on the Diatessaron (Cap.
+18, 15-17: SC 121, 325-328).
+It appears in the Roman Office of Readings for Thursday in the first (1st) week of Advent.
+The accompanying biblical reading taken from Isaiah 16-17.
 For more information on the Early Church Fathers, Click Here, or to visit the Early Church Fathers library of readings, click here.